 PUSH AND CONSUMER PREFETCH

 Why push and not pull?
 First of all it is great for low latency.
 Secondly, ideally when we have competing consumers of a single queue we want to distribute load evenly between them.
 If each consumer pulls messages then depending on how many they pull the distribution of work can get pretty uneven.
 The more uneven the distribution of messages the more latency and the further the loss of message order at processing time.
-These factors make RabbitMQ lean towards a one message at a time push mechanism.
+For that reason RabbitMQ's Pull API only allows to pull one message at a time, but that seriously impacts performance.
+These factors make RabbitMQ lean towards a push mechanism.
 This is one of the scaling limitations of RabbitMQ.
 It is ameliorated by being able to group acknowledgements together.

 Exchanges are basically routers of messages to queues and/or other exchanges.
 In order for a message to travel from an exchange to a queue or other exchange, a binding is needed.
 Different exchanges require different bindings.
 There are four types of exchange and associated bindings: